Michigan Teacher Requirements for Audiologists and Speech-Language Pathologists

 - Have passed an examination;

-- Possesses current Certification of Clinical Competence in speech-language pathology (CCC-SLP).
+a.
+Possesses current Certification of Clinical Competence in speech-language pathology (CCC-SLP) from ASHA or the Canadian Association of Speech-Language Pathologists and Audiologists (CASLPA).

 Limited License for School-based Speech-Language Pathologists